hwanggwu/driving_history/README.md

 Since there are two types of commands in the problem, we just create two classes for each one, which is both efficient and flexible.

 ## What data structure should be used to store parsed information?
 ArrayList, Tree, hashmap were in our consideration.
 It is worth noting that there is a common variable 'drivername' in two different commands, so we can use the driver name as a "foreign key" to make associations between driver object and trip object.
 Therefore, "drivername" will be a "key" and its type is String.
 Data structures such as array and list can't store a string as a key.

-Therefore, hashmap/dictionary becomes our first pick.
-Also, its get() and put() will cost O(1) time, which could save more time and memory than other data structures.
+A data structure named Hashmap/dictionary could store String type variable as a key, and its get() and put() will cost O(1) time that could save more time and memory than other data structures.
 The value in the hashmap could be a driver object, which contains a useful variable: mileage and time to calculate speed and be sorted by mileage.

 Therefore, we use a hashmap to store the information parsed from the input file, and its entry will be 'HashMap<String, Driver>'.
 ## How to sort driver by mileage?